-Thanksgiving would not be the same without having a classic green bean casserole on the table.
+Thanksgiving would not be the same without serving a classic green bean casserole.
 I have always loved a good green bean casserole.
 You know the kind I am talking about, soupy, rich, and creamy with toasty onions on top!
 This recipe is a remake of the classic Thanksgiving green bean casserole..

 I start by cooking some onions with olive oil until golden brown, then I add a little panko to give the recipe some crunch.
 Blanching the green beans before baking with the mushroom sauce, gives the casserole a shorter cooking time which keeps the beans fresh looking!
 We love mushrooms so I do add some sliced mushrooms to the green beans before folding in the mushroom cream sauce; adds more texture which is nice with each bite!

 1 lb green beans, trim ends off and cut in half if large

 1 large yellow onion, cut in half, thinly sliced

 1 tablespoon olive oil

 1/2 yellow onion, minced

 3 tablespoons olive oil

 1 1/2 pounds cremini or white mushrooms, thinly sliced

 1/3 cup heavy cream